genecook/pico_chess/README.md

    Ctrl-A, Z then X

-to start ocd:
+to start ocd (so far, can only load and flash a new elf using the -c option):

    cd ~/Desktop/pico/openocd
-   sudo src/openocd -f tcl/interface/picoprobe.cfg -f tcl/target/rp2040.cfg -s tcl
+   sudo src/openocd -f tcl/interface/picoprobe.cfg -f tcl/target/rp2040.cfg -s tcl -c "program hello_world.elf"

 to run gdb: